Free Tooth Fairy Poem, Letter, & Receipt Printable

 Tooth Fairy Poem Blue

-The free Tooth Fairy poem printable also comes with a poem from the Tooth Fairy and a receipt for the baby tooth.
-You can attach it to the dollar or whatever gift you decide to leave underneath your child’s pillow.
+The free Tooth Fairy poem printable comes with a Tooth Fairy letter and a Tooth Fairy receipt for the baby tooth.

 Thank you for your perfect tooth,